 #2: Just Run!

 Footwork won’t help if you don’t have the required running speed.
-In practice, you should concentrate on your running speed.
+In practice, concentrate on your running speed.
 You should show agility while keeping your body in control.
-Even when you are running fast, you must keep the balance.
+Even when you are running fast, you must maintain balance.
 If it is not possible to run when you are practicing with the team, do it during your own time.
-Go for the sprinting drill to focus on speed.
+Practice sprinting drills that have you running further than the distance of first base.

 #4: Setting Target Drill

-Taking the ball to the target is what slapping is all about.
+Hitting a ball at a target is what slapping is all about.
 To practice this drill:

-• Place the cones between the second and the third base
+- Place cones between second base and third base

 #5: Correcting the Contact Point

-The right contact with the ball means the ball is going where you want.
-If the contact is poor, the ball is not going anywhere, and the strike wouldn’t be considered the slap hit.
+Proper contact with the ball means the ball will go where you want it to.
+If your contact is poor, the ball is not going anywhere, and the bat to ball contact isn’t considered a slap hit.
+One thing to keep in mind is keeping the barrel lower than the handle, so that you get the ball off the ground.

 Practice your contact point using a tee or a team player.
-The more you practice, the more accurate will your contact point will become.
+The more you practice, the more accurate your contact point becomes.

 #6: Precise Hand Position